 Though cannabis is still illegal throughout most of the United States at the Federal level, it is already influencing culinary proclivities.

 “Increasingly, marijuana is seen as a functional food, with purported health benefits far outnumbering what consumers can get from kale, turmeric or kombucha.
 With a new generation growing up in states where cannabis is legal (currently about 20% of the U.S. population), new products are rapidly entering the market.” – Forbes

 The Specialty Food Association listed Cannabis as a top food trend.
 Cooking with cannabis is a growing health trend.
 Those using it claim it said alleviates pain, lessen anxiety and manage insomnia (Health.com).

 New Customer Demographics

 With legislated regulation leading to more predictable dosages, the future of cannabis and retail will see an influx of new customers.
 Often, these customer are looking for an alternative to opioids for pain management.

 It was estimated that the legalization of Cannabis in Canada last year would potentially create a $23 billion business opportunity for retailers.
-In the US, BDS Analytics estimates the industry’s sales (cosmetics, consumables, and recreational cannabis) to rise to an estimated 21 billion by 2021.
+In the US, BDS Analytics estimates the industry’s sales (cosmetics, consumables, and recreational cannabis) to rise to an estimated 21 billion.